paulxflin/aosta/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to add/update tests as appropriate.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/#)

+License TLDR: You are allowed to read, write, and share, but not permitted to make a copy for private business customers, i.e. the products you create must be open to public.
+You are allowed to fork, modify, and build your own automated trader on top of AOSTA.